 Can you drive with out of state car insurance coverage in Michigan?

-Whether an out of state driver can drive with out of state car insurance coverage in Michigan or whether he or she needs to buy a Michigan No-Fault car insurance policy now depends on how long he or she will be in Michigan:
+Whether a non-resident driver can drive with out of state car insurance coverage in Michigan or whether he or she needs to buy a Michigan No-Fault policy now depends on how long he or she will be in Michigan:

-- 30 days or less: If an out of state driver is just passing through Michigan and won’t be driving in the state for more than 30 days, then he or she can rely on out of state car insurance coverage because he or she is not required under Michigan law to obtain a valid No-Fault auto insurance policy for his or her vehicle.
+- 30 days or less: If a non-resident driver is just passing through and won’t be driving in Michigan for more than 30 days, then he or she can rely on out of state car insurance coverage because he or she is not required under Michigan law to obtain a valid No-Fault policy for his or her vehicle.

-- More than 30 days: If an out of state driver is driving his or her motor vehicle in Michigan for more than 30 days total (not consecutive) in any given year, then he or she cannot rely exclusively on out of state car insurance coverage.
+- More than 30 days: If the non-resident driver is driving his or her motor vehicle in Michigan for more than 30 days total (not consecutive) in any given year, then he or she cannot rely exclusively on out of state car insurance coverage.
 In Michigan, this means he or she would need to purchase a valid No-Fault car insurance policy to cover his or her vehicle.

 Specifically, Michigan’s No-Fault law provides: